jackathang/jackathang/Rising UpWords/README.txt

 Rising Upwords
 A word ladders game that pushes players vocabularies to the test.
-Utilizes problem solving skills to get from one word to another by only changing one letter at a time.
+This game utilizes problem solving skills and your voabulary to get from one word to another by only changing one letter at a time.

 Installation
 To play the game just click on the Rising Upwords Icon or index.html.
 If neither of those work, paste https://jackathang.github.io/jackathang/Rising%20UpWords/ into browser.